Hammerspoon/hammerspoon.github.io/index.md

 [Download the latest release](https://github.com/Hammerspoon/hammerspoon/releases/latest) and then drag the application to `/Applications/`.

+If you are using an older Mac which is not running a recent version of macOS, please consult our [Release Notes](/releasenotes) for a version which is compatible with your system.

 ## How do I use it?

 Out of the box, Hammerspoon does nothing.
 You will need to create a Lua script in  `~/.hammerspoon/init.lua` using our APIs and standard Lua APIs.